-- Unlike a lot of working from home jobs, tutoring pays really well.
+Unlike a lot of working from home jobs, tutoring pays really well.
 On average tutors earn around £30-£40 an hour depending on field and level of study.
 Considering that the legal minimum wage (as of the time of writing this) is £7.70 an hour, it’s easy to see why people would want to become a tutor.
 Normally a student will be booked in for a 1 hour (sometimes longer) session once per week for a couple of months.
-As you tutor for more and more students you will earn a lot of money.
+As you tutor more and more students you will earn a lot of money.

-- Flexible hours.
+Flexible hours.
 As is the case with all self-employed jobs you can freely set your own hours.
 Not only are you able to pick your start and end times, as well as your breaks and lunch, you also have the freedom to work for far fewer hours than other jobs.
 Since your work will be consisting of hour-long sessions for your pupils and the occasional preparation for those sessions, you can end up working very short days.
-For an 8 hour day at current minimum wage, you would earn £61.60 pounds per day.
+For an 8 hour day at the current minimum wage, you would earn £61.60 pounds per day.
 If you charge £30 for a session and run 3 sessions in a day you will earn £90 for a 3 hour day.
-As you can see you can get away with much shorter work days.
+As you can see you can get away with much shorter workdays.

 - You can tutor through online services or face to face.
 This allows you to tailor your experience to your specific student’s needs and accommodate more students.
 This, in turn, allows you to work with more students and earn more money.
-Being able to accommodate and acquire more students is necessary for your businesses success.
+Being able to accommodate and acquire more students is necessary for your business’s success.

-- There are almost no start-up costs associated with tutoring.
+There are almost no start-up costs associated with tutoring.
 There is no essential equipment needed, you don’t need a website and you don’t need to create any products.
-Other than simply advertising yourself, which can be achieved very cheaply via word of mouth or a local ad, you don’t have to invest money up front.
+Other than simply advertising yourself, which can be achieved very cheaply via word of mouth or a local ad, you don’t have to invest money upfront.
 If you wanted to you could develop a website later on to expand your business.
 However, it is unnecessary to do this at the start.